top of page

 Case Study: The Bangladesh Training

-Capacity building for gender equality raises difficult questions about sex, gender, attitudes, roles, responsibilities for social change.
+Capacity building for gender equality raises difficult questions about sex, gender, cultural norms, attitudes, roles, and responsibilities for social change.
 Men and women both may resent and resist the idea that their fundamental gender identity is anything other than a norm to be respected, much less a dimension of being human that may need adjustment.

 One example from experience has stayed with me for four decades: training agriculture specialists on gender equality with CIDA (Canadian International Development Agency).
 Participants were Bangladeshi and Canadian colleagues.